ICTU/quality-time/docs/src/software.md

 - A web server serving [test data](#test-data).
 - A [test LDAP server](#test-ldap-server).
-- A tool to administer users in the LDAP server (phpldapadmin).
 - A tool to view and edit the database contents (mongo-express).

 ## Frontend